-Many people are wondering if a kid with Autism Spectrum Disorder can learn to swim.
-The answer is yes, with a certified instructor’s supervision and instruction.
-The main aspect of the swimming lessons for a child with autism is water safety.
-This should always be considered as a main priority during the lessons.
+Many people are wondering if a kid with Autism Spectrum Disorder can learn how to swim.
+The answer is yes!
+With our certified swim instruction and their never ending dedication, Aquastream can teach your child how to swim, regardless of the learning styles they have.
+Our main focus in our swimming lessons, when teaching children with Autism Spectrum Disorder is water safety and we believe this should always be considered as a main priority during the lessons.

 How Swimming will help a child with autism?

-Unlike other sports and physical activities, swimming guarantees success for a child with autism.
-Hence, swimming lessons for a child with autism improve social interactions, speech, coordination, and cognitive processing skills.
+Unlike other sports and physical activities, swimming guarantees success for a child with Autism Spectrum Disorder.
+Hence, swimming lessons for a child with Autism Spectrum Disorder improve social interactions, speech, coordination, and cognitive processing skills.

 Water Soothes & Comforts